victorgaudio/gpt_jholy/README.md

 #### **Port Configuration**
 The application uses these default ports:
 - **Server**: 3002 (API endpoints)
-- **Frontend**: 3004 (web interface)
+- **Frontend**: 3001 (web interface)
 - **Collector**: 8888 (document processing)

-If ports are in use, the setup script will automatically find available ports.
+**Automatic Port Management**: The setup includes intelligent port conflict detection and resolution.
+If default ports are in use, the system automatically configures alternative ports and updates all configurations accordingly.

 #### **Environment Variables**
 Key configuration files created during setup: